cclin321/DNN-SemiSupervised-Learning/README.md

 - **main/**
   Contains the proposed **3-Stage SSL method**, which integrates supervised pretraining, consistency regularization, and iterative pseudo-label refinement.

+- **SHap.ipynb**
+  This notebook demonstrates model interpretability using **SHAP (SHapley Additive exPlanations)**.
+  It provides insights into how individual features contribute to predictions, helping validate model behavior and improving transparency of both traditional ML and deep learning models.

 ---

 ## Methodology of the Proposed SSL Approach